sccn/sccn.github.io/tutorials/08_Plot_data/Plotting_ICA_components.md

 topography by selecting <span style="color: brown">Plot → Component maps → In
 3-D</span>.
 This calls the [pop_headplot.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_headplot.m) function.
 The function may automatically use the spline file you have generated when plotting ERP 3-D scalp maps.
-Select components *1, 2, 3, 4, 5* (below), set the *heaplot options* to " 'view', [0 90] " and press *OK*.
+Select components *1, 2, 3, 4, 5* (below), set the *heaplot options* to " 'view', [0 90] " and press *Ok*.

 ![](/assets/images/3Dcomponentedit.gif)

 The [pop_headplot.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_headplot.m) window below appears.
-You may use the Matlab rotate 3-D option to rotate these headplots.
+You may use the MATLAB rotate 3-D option to rotate these headplots.
 Else, enter a different *view* angle in the window above.